CodeYourFuture/immersive-go-course/website/content/partnerships/_index.md

 <section class="c-person-profile">
   <img src="static/berkeli.jpg" alt="Berkeli Halmyradov" />

-  I learned about CYF during a very difficult time in my life right at the peak of the pandemic, when I thought there was no hope.
+  "I learned about CYF during a very difficult time in my life right at the peak of the pandemic, when I thought there was no hope.
 Almost 3 years later, I’m now working as a Site Reliability Engineer at Slack and it's all thanks to CYF, CYF+, and the amazing volunteers that work tirelessly to help students become engineers.
-For me, CodeYourFuture isn't just a bootcamp, it's a community where everyone is welcome regardless of their background or situation.
+For me, CodeYourFuture isn't just a bootcamp, it's a community where everyone is welcome regardless of their background or situation." - [Berkeli Halmyradov](https://www.linkedin.com/in/berkeli/)

   <div style="clear: both"></div>
 </section>